solarsnake/coveralls-demo-ruby/README.md

 ---

-If you haven't done so already, fork this project and clone it down to your local machine so that you have a local copy that belongs to you:
+If you haven't done so already, [fork this project](https://github.com/afinetooth/coveralls-demo-ruby/blob/travis/README.md#fork-the-project) and clone it down to your local machine so you have a local copy that belongs to you:

-[link to above section]
+The rest of these steps apply to *your* project, not this one.

 ---